 There are many strategies that businesses can use to improve their marketing but one of the most successful is often targeting local customers.
 These are the people that live close by and are looking for your products or services.
 By focusing on local customers you can not only increase your enquiries but also attract more referral traffic and ultimately work – what’s not to like?

-So let’s dive in and take a look at the top 5 tips that will help your AdWords campaign perform better locally.
+So let’s dive in and take a look at the top 5 tips that will help your Google Ads campaign perform better locally.

 Our first tip is all about location, location, location and in particular radius targeting.
 This is a way to geo-target your campaigns to a specific radius around a point or location.
 So for example, if you know that people are willing to travel 30 minutes to visit your store then you might want to set your radius to 15 miles around your business address.
 This means that anyone outside this location won’t see your adverts.

 Target long tail keywords